jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 See if you can understand how this code is working. `where()` is a GEE function that [performs conditional replacement of values](https://developers.google.com/earth-engine/apidocs/ee-image-where).
 The first 'argument' in the `where()` call indicates where pixels are that should change (the condition), and the second argument indicates what value they should be given (the replacement).
 So, for example, `where(annMeanTemp.gt(19), 1)` means _'where you find pixels in the `annMeanTemp` layer with a value greater than 19, replace with a value of 1'_.

 That works for _Low Coast Shrub_ which has only a minimum value, but what about where we have both a minimum and maximum?
-For that we need to use the logical `and` function to create a condition that is both great than (`gt`) one value *and* less than (`lt`) another value.
+For that we need to use the logical `and` statement to create a condition that is both greater than (`gt`) one value *and* less than (`lt`) another value.
 So, `annMeanTemp.gt(6).and(annMeanTemp.lte(11))` is the condition for _High Mtn.
-Shrub_, which will take the value 5.
+Shrub_, and pixels meeting these conditions will be given a value of 5.

 Check you can see how multiple `where()` functions are linked together (using `.`) to cover all the ecosystems in Table 1.
 But notice also on the last line we have a `where()` statement that is not shown in the Table.
-This is needed for any pixels that are not covered by all the other conditions in the code - specifically, pixels that have an annual mean temperature less than 6&deg;C (we'll assume these are bare... think about where they might occur on Tenerife).
+This is needed for any pixels that are not covered by all the other conditions in the code - specifically, pixels that have an annual mean temperature less than 6&deg;C (we'll assume these are bare ground... think about where they might occur on Tenerife).

 All these `where()` functions are linked together and the output is saved into a new layer named `pnvAMT` (for potential natural vegetation using annual mean temp.).